sanchitmonga22/AllInVault/architecture.md

 Components are designed to be extended without modification:
 - New downloader implementations can be added without changing clients
 - New repository types can be created without modifying services
+- New transcription service implementations can be added
 - New search methods can be added to repositories

 ### 3. Liskov Substitution Principle